DaluS/DaluS/README.md

 I was lucky enough to do a Ph.D. about the beautiful shape of a coral _Gorgonia ventalina_, described below.
 The goal was to **understand how such shape appears** (which processes) and if the **environmental influence** was smartly shaping the shape: the coral would be adapted to its environment.
 I focused on the mechanical environment: the soft coral is bent with the waves and uses this movement to stand up and catch light and particles.
 That leads to impressive links between many systems like cities, butterfly wings, gorgonians, the internet, academic hierarchy, trees, continents, beams...
 As well as a new method to look at complex shapes, read them, and measure their properties.

-Alerted by the **biodiversity threat of the Anthropocene** and the impacts we have on our society, particularly the bleak future of corals in the XXI century, I decided to **study economic structure organization rules and their interaction with the environment**.
+Alerted by the **biodiversity threat of the Anthropocene** and our impacts on our society, particularly the bleak future of corals in the XXI century, I decided to **study economic structure organization rules and their interaction with the environment**.
 Society as an organism, as a dissipative structure.

 Today, I **develop methodologies, models, and numerical tools and prove analytical properties** to understand and couple complex systems, particularly for ecological economic issues.
 You'll find here many elements to do so.